humlab-speech/superassp/README.md

     * In the case where track(s) that follow the sound wave file are returned, the Praat function should write the output to a CSV table file and return the name of that table.
 The Praat script should also take the desired output table file name (including full path) as an argument.
 Please refer to `praat/formant_burg.praat` for some example code that computes formants and bandwidths for them for a (possibly windowed) sound file and writes them to a table.
 3. Make a copy of the suitable template function, rename it (please keep the praat_ prefix for clarity) and make modifications to the code to suit the new track computed by Praat.
 You will need to think about what the tracks should be called in the SSFF file and document your choice.
     * For a function that computes a sound wave following signal track (or tracks), use the code of `praat_formant_burg` as a template.
 Please refer to a suitable function in wrassp for inspiration on what to call sets of tracks.
 (The `praat_formant_burg` outputs and "fm" and "bw" set, for formant frequencies and formant bandwidths respectivelly)
-    * For single value (or list of values) output, there is currently no template function implemented, but please note that the `tjm.praat::wrap_praat_script()` has an option to return the "Info window" of Praat, which opens up lots of possibilities.
+    * For single value (or list of values) output, there is currently no template function implemented, but please note that the `tjm.praat::wrap_praat_script()`, which `cs_wrap_praat_script` is a revised version of, has an option to return the "Info window" of Praat, which opens up lots of possibilities.
 4. There are many moving parts to this whole package, so make sure to contruct a test file and a test suit for the new function to make sure that it works.